Skip to main content

 AS in Business

-Earning a 2-year degree is a great way to start or advance a business career, whether you’re interested in an:
+Earning a 2-year degree is a great way to start or advance a business career, whether you’re interested in an associate degree in business administration or studying a particular area of business, such as:

 “I think the biggest benefit is that it allows students to begin working in their field quicker, and getting the real-world experience that in marketing is so valuable,” said Eaton.